AndreiMoraru123/ContextCollector/README.md

 I also cannot provide the encoder here as there are size constraints, but any pretrained resnet will work (do make sure to behead it first if you choose to try this out).

-The options for running the model are as follows:
+The options for running the model are as follow:

 ```
 --video  # this is an mp4 video that will be used for inference, I provide one in the video folder